The Displayr Guide to Customer Feedback Survey Analysis

 When it comes to open-ended questions, conventional data algorithms can only do so much.
 When manually curating and coding responses are not feasible, there are text processing algorithms that can help categorize feedback.
-Sentiment analysis can measure the tone of your feedback and topic modeling techniques can identify groups of words that commonly appear in customer responses.
-These algorithms have serious limitations and can rarely replace human judgement.
+Sentiment analysis can measure the tone of your survey responses and topic modeling techniques can identify common groups of words and topics.
+These algorithms have serious limitations and can rarely replace human judgment.
 For example, they are awful at detecting sarcasm and can mislabel unusual phrases.

-Data visualizations do two things: they present your findings in a visually appealing way, and they help you better understand your own data.
+Data visualizations do two things: they present your findings in a visually appealing way and help you better understand your own data.

 There are many ways to visualize your results.
-A scatterplot is a great way to demonstrate how satisfaction scores have evolved over time, and a bar chart can be used to compare those scores across different age groups.
-A correlation chart can depict the main drivers of satisfaction, and a pie chart can show the make-up of satisfied customers.
-To find out what works with your data, you’ll need to get your hands dirty and try them for yourself.
+A time-series line chart is a great way to demonstrate how satisfaction scores have evolved over time, and a column chart can be used to compare those scores across different age groups.
+A correlation chart can depict the main drivers of satisfaction, and a donut chart can show the make-up of satisfied customers.
+To find out what works with your data, you’ll need to get your hands dirty and try them out for yourself.

 Monitoring customer satisfaction over time

-Customer feedback data is especially useful when tracked at regular intervals over time.
-By monitoring your NPS and Customer Satisfaction scores, you can attribute changes in those scores to specific changes in your product, company, or brand.
+Customer feedback data is especially useful when tracked at regular intervals over a prolonged period of time.
+By monitoring your NPS and Customer Satisfaction scores, you can attribute shifts to specific changes in your product, company, or brand.
 It also gives you more data to work with.
-A single survey could prove to be an anomaly, but you can be confident that a series of surveys over a prolonged period will be fairly accurate.
+A single survey could prove to be an anomaly, but you can be confident that a series of surveys over a lengthy period will be fairly accurate.

 Insights and Actions